-- Vehicular access to the school is restricted to school staff and visitors only and not for general use by parents / guardians when bringing children to school or collecting them. - School gates are kept shut between 9am to 3.20pm - Children's and parents' access shall be kept clear of vehicles - Access from the road shall be kept clear for emergency vehicles.
+- Vehicular access to the school is restricted to school staff and visitors only and not for general use by parents / guardians when bringing children to school or collecting them. - School gates are kept shut between 9.10 a.m.-3 p.m. - Children's and parents' access shall be kept clear of vehicles - Access from the road shall be kept clear for emergency vehicles.